-- We are educating our company staff about COVID-19.
-We are regularly educating and updating our clinical and administrative staff with information from trusted sources such as the Center for Disease Control and Prevention and the Occupational Safety & Health Administration.
+- Our staff is educated about COVID-19.
+We are regularly educating and updating our clinical and administrative staff with information from trusted sources such as the Center for Disease Control and Prevention, and the Occupational Safety & Health Administration.

 - We highly recommend that patients use hand sanitizer and/or wash their hands: